DjangoGirls/tutorial/en/python_introduction/README.md

     print('It works!')
 ```

 Notice how we've indented the next line of code by 4 spaces?
 We need to do this so Python knows what code to run if the result is true.
 You can do one space, but nearly all Python programmers do 4 to make things look neat.
-A single `tab` will also count as 4 spaces.
+A single Tab will also count as 4 spaces as long as your text editor is set to do so.
+When you made your choice, don't change it!
+If you already indented with 4 spaces, make any future indentation with 4 spaces, too - otherwise you may run into problems.

 Save it and give it another run: